PNNL-CompBio/ion-mob-ms/docs/index.md

 For example, all Raw data files should be placed in a single folder without any other files.
 This includes data types such as Agilent (.d) which are folders themselves - ie: select the encompassing folder/directory which holds one or more raw data types, not the data files themselves.

 <img src="File_Select_Image.PNG" width="800">

-While browsing, any "Folder" upload will hide all individual files to avoid improper selections.

 Individual File uploads do not require folders and may be selected directly.
 These include: Calibrant File, Target List File, and Metadata File.